Asghar Khan case: SC issues notices to Nawaz, Beg, Durrani

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Supreme Court (SC) on Saturday issued notices to former prime minister Nawaz Sharif, former army chief general Mirza Aslam Beg and former Inter-Services Intelligence (ISI) DG lieutenant General (R) Asad Durrani and other respondents in the Asghar Khan case.
+ISLAMABAD: The Supreme Court (SC) on Saturday issued notices to former prime minister Nawaz Sharif, former army chief General (retd) Mirza Aslam Beg and former Inter-Services Intelligence (ISI) DG lieutenant General (retd) Asad Durrani and other respondents in the Asghar Khan case.

-In a reply submitted to the Supreme Court on June 9, the former prime minister denied allegations of receiving Rs3.5 million for his 1990 election campaign.

-ISLAMABAD: The Supreme Court (SC) on Saturday issued notices to former prime minister Nawaz Sharif, former army chief general Mirza Aslam Beg and former Inter-Services Intelligence (ISI) DG lieutenant General (R) Asad Durrani and other respondents in the Asghar Khan case.
+ISLAMABAD: The Supreme Court (SC) on Saturday issued notices to former prime minister Nawaz Sharif, former army chief General (retd) Mirza Aslam Beg and former Inter-Services Intelligence (ISI) DG lieutenant General (retd) Asad Durrani and other respondents in the Asghar Khan case.

 Comments